David Ryan

 Workshop—Fall

+The aim of this workshop is to help students write a long-form work—novel, memoir, or some hybrid project—from beginning toward an end.
+A parallel goal is to give you, through theory and discussion, a grounded understanding of what drives a text and, thereby, drives a reader to read it.
 The course will stretch across two semesters and discuss novels, memoirs, and hybrid forms, using traditional conventions of plot and character as a launching point for more unconventional approaches.
 It will be an ambitious class, as outside readings and discussions will supplement the discussion of student work.
 In particular, I think of a story as a kind of circuit—a system with a current that runs through it to achieve certain effects along the way, directing that energy toward some final expression of catharsis.
-It’s important to understand just what is inherently interesting to a stranger entering into that circuit cold—and how the guided charge and shape of its energy is a reader's engagement.
+It’s important to understand just what is inherently interesting to a stranger entering into that circuit, cold, and how the guided charge and shape of its energy is a reader's engagement.
 I believe that first grasping traditional ideas of plot, unity, and catharsis is the best way of then branching off into other methods of building narrative interest.
-Som we’ll begin with Aristotle’s Poetics and contemporary adaptations of the theory of plot but soon move into other modes of thinking: how narrative plots are driven by metaphor, image chains, recursion and consecution, rhizomatic models and their variants, animistic and divinatory poetics, psychological and neurological concepts, models of desire, cinematic form, musical form, and so on.
+So, we'll begin with Aristotle’s Poetics and contemporary adaptations of the theory of plot but soon move into other modes of thinking: how narrative plots are driven by metaphor, image chains, recursion and consecution, rhizomatic models and their variants, animistic and divinatory poetics, psychological and neurological concepts, models of desire, cinematic form, musical form, and so on.
 We will probably discuss a couple of films and some film theory.
-We’ll also discuss music theory as narrative—voice-leading, counterpoint, fugue variations, binary methods, improvisation over chord changes, etc.—as a way of generating a text.
-The ideas will be supported throughout with creative interpretations so that you can see how they work in practice and beyond the theory.
-Because it’s a yearlong effort, we’ll have latitude for stretching beyond the conventional boundaries of “workshop”: Half of each session will be devoted to outside readings, ideas, and some theory; the other half, to a more conventional peer workshop.
+We’ll also discuss music theory as-narrative: voice-leading, counterpoint, fugue variations, binary methods, improvisation over chord changes, etc., as a way of generating a text.
+The ideas will be supported throughout with creative interpretations so that you can see how they work in practice, beyond the theory.
+Because it’s a yearlong effort, we’ll have latitude for stretching beyond the conventional boundaries of “workshop”: so, half of each session will be devoted to outside readings, ideas, and some theory; the other half, to a more conventional peer workshop.
 Probably one student piece per session will be discussed in the workshop.
 But this also means that the ambitions of the class may be more than some can reasonably manage right now.
 The reading list will be demanding, probably leaning toward forms that illustrate more experimental ideas (though not entirely).
 It will absolutely include dark, complicated, and emotionally difficult readings.
-Several may be triggering to some people.
+Several of those may be triggering to some people.
 Peers will be free to write what they want, as well.
 I’d like to ensure an open discussion, free of remonstration, in the interest of experience and learning.
 Please consider this before committing to the class.
 I’m aiming for a gestalt here and hope that the discussions and ideas will continue to unpack long after the class is over.
 I’ll be learning alongside you.
 I may try to write something, too.
-I’d love to think that, in the end, we created something original, enduring, and compelling.
+I’d love to think we created something original, enduring, and compelling in the end.

 Faculty